1140 hours of early learning

-While the Scottish Government delayed the requirement to introduce the 1140 hours by August 2020 because of the coronavirus pandemic, by the end of October 2020 all three and four-year-olds and eligible two-year-olds in Midlothian have an offer of the expanded hours at either a school, voluntary provider or funded provider.
-Alternatively, they may be offered the hours across two settings or one setting and a childminder.
+While the Scottish Government delayed the requirement to introduce the 1140 hours until August 2021 because of the coronavirus pandemic, since the end of October 2020 all three and four-year-olds and eligible two-year-olds in Midlothian have been offered the expanded hours at either a school, voluntary or funded provider.
+Alternatively, they can be offered the hours across two settings or one setting and a childminder.

 These are geographical, centred on our main population areas: